-, where $\mathbf{a}(t)$ is the time dependent axis of rotation and $\mathbf{L}$ the vector of the infinitesimal generators of the Lie group of rotations \cite{rossmann2006}.
-In this case, the exponential is a \textit{matrix} exponential; \cref{vector_path} works in the approximation that $e^Xe^Y = e^Z = e^{X+Y}$ for matrices even if X and Y don't commute.
-This is not true in general, but can be assumed true in first approximation for infinitesimally small X and Y, as one can see from the Baker-Campbell-Hausdorff formula \cite{rossmann2006}, in the case in which both X and Y are of order $\epsilon$:
+where $\mathbf{a}(t)$ is the time dependent axis of rotation and $\mathbf{L}$ the vector of the infinitesimal generators of the Lie group of rotations \cite{rossmann2006}.
+In this case, the exponential is a \textit{matrix} exponential; \cref{vector_path} works in the approximation that $e^Xe^Y = e^Z = e^{X+Y}$ for matrices even if X and Y do not commute.
+This is not true in general; however, when computing numerically the integral in \cref{vector_path} in practice, we discretize time in small intervals of length $\delta$.
+This means the matrices X and Y will both be of the order of the chosen time step, and, as one can see from the Baker-Campbell-Hausdorff formula \cite{rossmann2006}, in this case,

-.
-Finally, let's consider the case of an ensemble of quantum systems, starting in a pure state represented by the density matrix $\rho_0$.
-It's usual to write the evolution of the density matrix using its commutator with the Hamiltonian; here, however, it is more convenient to work in the so-called Fock-Liouville space, in which the density matrix can be written as a vector, $\rho_0 \rightarrow \left|\left.\rho_0 \right>\right>$, and the Liouvillian superoperator as a matrix $\tilde{\mathcal{L}}$ \cite{manzano2020}.
+Therefore, the approximation should be satisfactory provided that the time step is chosen to be small enough, and becomes exact in the limit of an infinitesimal time step.
+Finally, let us consider the case of an ensemble of quantum systems, starting in a pure state represented by the density matrix $\rho_0$.
+It is usual to write the evolution of the density matrix using its commutator with the Hamiltonian; here, however, it is more convenient to work in the so-called Fock-Liouville space, in which the density matrix can be written as a vector, $\rho_0 \rightarrow \left|\left.\rho_0 \right>\right>$, and the Liouvillian superoperator as a matrix $\tilde{\mathcal{L}}$ \cite{manzano2020}.
 Then the evolution in presence of a randomly varying Hamiltonian (and thus, Liouvillian), can be written as